Travel distance for parts pickup operations reduced by up to 45%

 With the achievements of an improved flow, it was possible to consider the optimum position of each part.
 Parts are placed on shelves close to where they are most often needed on the production line.
 With just one change, the route is shortened and results in more efficient work.

 “Improving efficiency requires those in the workplace to get a sense or feeling for it to move forward.
 Just talking about it will not make the routes shorter.
-Visualisation helps make this happen.
+Visualization helps make this happen.
 We know this effect thoroughly, and by raising the efficiency, we can change the way of thinking for many of the workers.”

 According to Director Kenji Miyata, “It is projected that the traveling distance for gathering parts will decrease by 20% each month.
 In addition, changing the location of the shelves could possibly lead to a 45% reduction, which is a real possibility.”

 Executive Officer Kazuyuki Niwa continues, “The system was rolled out and trialed at one warehouse first.
 Once we saw the results, we thought we could expand this to other warehouses.
-We now expect to benefit from other production improvements resulting from the implementation of Digital Annealer, such as warehouse employee shift optimisation and the ordering process for products.”
+We now expect to benefit from other production improvements resulting from the implementation of Digital Annealer, such as warehouse employee shift optimization and the ordering process for products.”